canonical/sphinx-docs-starter-pack/docs/how-to/autodoc.md

 ### Docstring format

-The autodocs extension pulls the docstrings straight into the the reStructuredText document, which requires the docstrings to be in rST format.
-For docstrings in the Numpy or Google style, the [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#module-sphinx.ext.napoleon) extension can be enabled to preprocess the docstrings and convert them into rST prior to processing by autodocs.
+The autodoc extension pulls the docstrings straight into the the reStructuredText document, which requires the docstrings to be in reST format.
+For docstrings in the Numpy or Google style, the [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#module-sphinx.ext.napoleon) extension can be enabled to preprocess the docstrings and convert them into reST prior to processing by autodoc.

 For documentation that is written in MyST Markdown, wrap the `eval-rst` directive around the autdocs calls: